vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 280 commits since the previous release, including 119 fixes.
+More than 287 commits since the previous release, including 123 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Mon Mar  9 03:40:46 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Tue Mar 10 03:32:50 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER